gokayburuc/gokayburuc/README.md

 ### Hi there 👋

 My name is Gökay BÜRÜÇ.
-I am an Industrial Engineer and also a programmer.
+Currently living in Bursa,Turkey.
+I am an Industrial Engineer 🛠️ and also a Programmer ⌨️ .

 Currently working on these Python topics:
 * ⚡ CV(Computer Vision) projects  - (OpenCV)